SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Method

 The complete page-level knowledge $\mathcal{K}_p = \bigcup_{i=1}^{|\mathcal{P}|} \mathcal{K}_p^{i}$ provides an intermediate representation that captures page-specific content while linking them to the global context (sample in Figure~\ref{fig:sample_page_knowledge}).
-To ensure comprehensive understanding of all pages, $\mathcal{K}_p$ is subsequently used to refine $\mathcal{K}_g$.
+To ensure comprehensive understanding of all pages, $\mathcal{K}_p$ is subsequently used to refine $\mathcal{K}_g^{(0)}$ through a single-pass fieldwise rewrite:

-\paragraph{Element Agent} LLMs often struggle with spatial reasoning over visual documents~\cite{wang2024picture,wang2024docllm}, failing to locate visual elements~\cite{sharmathink,bhattacharyya2025information,polak2025leveraging}.
+The global agent regenerates each global field from the complete page-level evidence, using $\mathcal{K}_g^{(0)}$ only as a weak prior for terminology and early context.
+This rewrite can overwrite earlier hypotheses when later pages provide stronger evidence, reducing bias toward the first pages.
+The refinement prompt is shown in Appendix Table~\ref{tab:global_refine_prompt}. \paragraph{Element Agent} MLLMs often struggle with spatial reasoning over visual documents~\cite{wang2024picture,wang2024docllm}, failing to locate visual elements~\cite{sharmathink,bhattacharyya2025information,polak2025leveraging}.
 To address this, our element agent integrates external tools to explicitly capture the spatial and structural information of each page.

 At the finest granularity, the element agent decomposes each page $p_i$ into a set of elements using a layout parsing pipeline $f: v_i \rightarrow \{(i, e_j, b_j, t_j)\}_{j=1}^{M_i}$, where each element is represented by its page index $i$, verbatim text $e_j$, bounding box coordinates $b_j$, and element type $t_j$. $f$ integrates text detection, layout detection, and element classification, followed by post-processing to merge fragmented elements (Appendix~\ref{app:merge}).